 Explainer

-From plant-based eggnog to recycled wrapping paper, here are the best ways to curb your environmental impact.
+From plant-based eggnog to recycled wrapping paper, here are some ways to curb your environmental impact.

-The season of giving is upon us — a time for joy and cheer, gifts and goodwill.
-But for those of us looking to cut our eco-impact, this time of year can sometimes feel overwhelming.
-Consumerism and carnism fuel waste and excess each holiday season, making the acts of both giving and receiving feel especially fraught with anxiety.
+December is the season of giving for many — a time for joy and cheer, gifts and goodwill.
+But for those hoping to limit their environmental impact, this time of year can feel overwhelming.
+Consumerism and overconsumption can fuel waste and excess each holiday season, making the acts of both giving and receiving feel fraught with anxiety.

-One person can’t solve the climate crisis of course, but research from Project Drawdown shows household actions can add up to make a big difference.
-Still, that doesn’t mean climate anxiety should stop you from celebration.
-Rest assured, there are ways to get that festive feeling while limiting your carbon footprint and taking it easy on the planet.
-This year, try these tips for making it a more sustainable holiday celebration.
+One person can’t solve the climate crisis, but research from Project Drawdown shows household actions can add up to make a big difference.
+There are ways to celebrate traditions while doing your best to limit your climate impact and take it easy on the planet.

 While paper products aren’t as polluting as plastic or food waste, most wrapping paper is not recyclable, and ends up in landfill after a few minutes of use.
 Local recycling rules vary, but often the problem is metallic components, added wax-coated shine and dyes, as well as tissue, according to Zero Waste DC.
 To cut back on the piles of garbage filling up the bin after all the gift-giving this holiday season, opt for recyclable materials such as newspapers or specifically recyclable wrapping paper.
 Even better, go for reusable materials like gift bags and cloth wrapping that can be used over and over as a yearly tradition.

-The trouble with plastics is their persistence — they’re the scourge of any trash management plan.
+Plastic is ubiquitous in consumer products.
 Enduringly durable and flexible, plastics can take thousands of years to break down in landfill, if they don’t end up in waterways and other ecosystems first.
-Plastic trash contaminates habitats, leaches chemicals into rivers and streams and becomes part of the food chain for unsuspecting wildlife.

-Giving a second to life to used plastic-based goods can help quell the supply and demand for more plastic products in the future, even if it’s just a little.
-Try thrifting toys, décor and household items this holiday season, as well as source refurbished electronics.
-You can opt for wooden toys and other low-impact items, or even local experiences instead.
-And definitely avoid any gifts with climate-polluting animal textiles such as leather, fur and wool.
+Try thrifting some toys, décor and household items this holiday season, as well as refurbished electronics.
+You can also opt for wooden toys and other low-impact items, or even local experiences.

 5. Forgo the New Year’s Eve fireworks.

-Fireworks may be festive and fun, but they are also, essentially, exploding garbage.
-Fireworks release toxic chemicals, heavy metals (such as lead, copper and barium), and pollutants into the air and water, and litter the ground with plastic.
-Fireworks can affect air quality, ecosystems and wildlife.
-The noise pollution caused by fireworks can terrify animals, including companion animals, wildlife, zoo animals and farm animals.
+The noise pollution caused by fireworks can also terrify animals, including companion animals, wildlife, zoo animals and farm animals.
 Nearly every holiday season, fireworks lead to instances of animals being injured or killed trying to flee the loud noise.

 6. Plan ahead to reduce food waste.